PlanB-Network/bitcoin-educational-content/courses/rgb/en.md

 ## closing Word

-Thank you for participating in the RGB courses offered by PlanB Network in collaboration with Fulgure Venture.
+Thank you for participating in the RGB courses offered by PlanB Network in collaboration with Fulgur'Ventures.
 We extend our gratitude to our teachers for their support.
 If you are interested in continuing your work with RGB, here is a useful list of resources for you to explore:

 - https://rgb.tech/
 - https://www.rgbfaq.com/